Monday, January 30, 2012

 One thing that makes BATTLEFIELD EARTH worse is the overuse of Dutch camera angles.
 The director tilts the camera for about 20 degrees, either the left or right, giving an innovative but bizarre look.
 This technique is ideal for a sci-fi movie such as this; fewer Dutch camera angles would have helped my dizziness.
 BATTLEFIELD EARTH is such a case.
 I was left feeling nauseous and needing a Panadol.

 BATTLEFIELD EARTH is disappointing and the least favourite sci-fi film I have ever reviewed.
 It could be improved if the cast and crew weren't trying hard to make something extraordinary.
-Instead, what results is an unsuccessful sci-fi/comedy, which fails to bring excitement and humour to the screen.
-Or in any way entertain viewers.
+Instead, what results is an unsuccessful sci-fi/comedy that fails to bring excitement and humour to the screen or, in any way entertain viewers.
 I preferred watching Star Wars or The Matrixwhich had hardcore action.
 BATTLEFIELD EARTH is probably not Johnny T's best work.

 Star rating: (1/5) Not Worth Watching